 - 1.1 The Shire has responsibility for regulating various matters under local laws and relevant laws.
-The enforcement of these laws is necessary to ensure the good governance of the Shire. - 1.2 The Development Services Directorate has responsibility for implementing and enforcing many of these laws and regulations. - 1.3 The Shire takes enforcement action to: - a) Stop the offending conduct, by: - i) ensuring that a potential offence is lawfully prevented; and - ii) ensuring that a proven offence cannot continue to exist or be recommitted. - b) Facilitate redress for those affected by the offending conduct. - c) Change the behaviour of persons concerned to promote further compliance with local laws and relevant laws. - d) Raise the level of public awareness in relation to legislative requirements. - e) Where appropriate, penalise an offender for non-compliance. - 1.4 The Shire will seek to utilise its resources to:
+The enforcement of these laws is necessary to ensure the good governance of the Shire. - 1.2 The Development Services Directorate has responsibility for implementing and enforcing many of these laws and regulations. - 1.3 The Shire takes enforcement action to: - a) Stop the offending conduct, by: - i) ensuring that a potential offence is lawfully prevented; and - ii) ensuring that a proven offence cannot continue to exist or be recommitted. - b) Facilitate redress for those affected by the offending conduct. - c) Change the behavior of persons concerned to promote further compliance with local laws and relevant laws. - d) Raise the level of public awareness in relation to legislative requirements. - e) Where appropriate, penalise an offender for non-compliance. - 1.4 The Shire will seek to utilise its resources to: - a) deal, as a priority, with significant breaches; and

-- a) deal, as a priority, with significant breaches; and - b) provide timely outcomes. - 1.5 The Shire will seek to ensure that it is: - a) accountable and transparent in its activities; and - b) consistent in its decision making, impartial and procedurally fair; Proportionate in its response.
+- b) provide timely outcomes.

+- 1.5 The Shire will seek to ensure that it is:

+- a) accountable for its activities; and

+- b) consistent in its decision making.